Philiswa10/alx-low_level_programming/0x01-variables_if_else_while/README.md

-This is a c variable project
+This is a c variables project